 “The Media Law is not yet effective because the authorities have not followed it and are just using statutes to put the journalists behind bars right away as soon as a case against them is filed,” he said.
 “It is unfitting for the [country’s] democratic transition.”

-Kyaw Zwa Naing was released on 2 million kyats (U.S. $1,448) bail for the charge brought against him under Article 25(b) of the Media Law.
+Kyaw Zwa Naing was released on 2 million kyats (U.S. $1,448) bail for the charge brought against him under Section 25(b) of the Media Law.

 Three others denied bail

 In a related development, a court in the town of Thibaw in northeastern Shan state denied bail to three journalists from independent, domestic news outlets accused of violating a statute of the colonial-era Unlawful Associations Act, their lawyers said.

 The three journalists — Lawi Weng of the online journal The Irrawaddy and Aye Nai and Pyae Phone Aung of the Democratic Voice of Burma (DVB) — were arrested by the military on June 26 for covering an illegal drug-burning event by the Ta’ang National Liberation Army (TNLA), an ethnic armed group that has been involved in hostilities with the Myanmar army.

 They have been charged under Section 17(1) of the Unlawful Associations Act for being involved with an unlawful organization and face up to three years in prison if convicted.

 “The judge gave us three reasons for rejecting the bail requests — the accused are not from this area, the court is still hearing the plaintiff’s testimony, and the court still has to hear from many witnesses,” said attorney Shwe Moe Nyunt who is representing the DVB journalists.